joydeepsaha05/android-job-hiring-task/README.md

 ## Build Information

-1. Before you run your application, you need a Google Maps API key.
+1. Before you run your application, you need a Google Maps API key with API access for `Maps SDK for Android` and `Time Zone API`.
 Follow the directions here: [Link](https://developers.google.com/maps/documentation/android/start#get-key)
 2. Create a `gradle.properties` file in your project root with the following variables (replace the `<...>` with your own data)
     ```
     AndroidProject.signing=<path_to_keystore>